DogeDapp/DogeCopter/about.md

 <gannt>

 Contact us
+--
 We’re always on the lookout for new people to join our team.
-Hit us up at <twitter.com/BMTWebDevs> or whatever communication channel talented developers use nowadays.
+Hit us up at <www.twitter.com/BMTWebDevs> or whatever communication channel talented developers use nowadays.

+Contributers:
+--
 <ul>
 {% for contributor in site.github.contributors %}
   <li>